s-matthew-english/jobanalysis-dashboard/README.md

-# edsa-dashboard
+# JobSearch Dashboard
-The EDSA dashboard, using node.js and jade.
+The JobSearch Dashboard, created for the EDSA Dashboard.
+It uses Node.js.